 All teacher education majors are required to complete a wide variety of clinical experiences.
 These begin in the first semester of the education curriculum and extend throughout the program.
 ESEC majors will complete a minimum of 30 weeks.
 This includes one three-week Jan Term experience and observing a first day of school.
 Secondary majors will complete a minimum of 24 weeks.
 This includes one three-week Jan Term experience and observing a first day of school.
+Secondary majors will complete a minimum of school.
 Students must maintain satisfactory evaluations of performance in all clinical experiences in order to progress through the teacher education program.